About the course

 About the training provider

-Latchmere is an outstanding school and our passion is teaching and learning.
+Latchmere is a large community school in Kingston and our passion is teaching and learning.
 As a Teaching School, we are committed to providing a high quality route into teaching through the School Direct programme.
 This programme enables you to train on the job whilst receiving pedagogical input through training sessions based at Latchmere or the University.
 We draw on the latest theories in education and on the expertise across our alliance.
 We support you from the interview to preparation to start, beginning the programme, the placements and the award of QTS.
 Each trainee is visited every half term to engage in professional dialogue on a 1:1 basis alongside an observation and each trainee has a mentor at their base school who provides weekly support.
-We hold a 100% employment record over the last 3 years.
+We hold a 100% employment record over the last 4 years.
 Of our programme this year, a trainee said, 'Outstanding support from everyone involved with my training.
 I never felt I couldn't do it because of the support provided.
 I would recommend school direct as a brilliant way to get into teaching, especially through Latchmere.'

 Training with disabilities and other needs